-THE NEIGHBORHOOD: The Pearl District
+The Neighborhood: The Pearl District

-THE PLACE: In the early ‘90s, the Pearl District (then known as the River District) was a sparsely populated neighborhood “as rugged as any in the Pacific Northwest.”
+The Place: In the early ‘90s, the Pearl District (then known as the River District) was a sparsely populated neighborhood “as rugged as any in the Pacific Northwest.”

-There were warehouses and railroad yards and other symbols of the area’s industrial roots, but the industries themselves — lumber and manufacturing — were mostly gone.
+It began as a neighborhood of warehouses and railroad yards and other symbols of the area’s industrial roots, but the industries themselves — lumber and manufacturing — were mostly gone.

 It wasn’t until the late ‘90s that the Pearl District as we know it started coming to life.
 City officials laid plans for constructing a streetcar network and three new parks in the neighborhood, and a group of local developers agreed to build thousands of new apartments and make at least 35 percent of them affordable.